ad-jrn/OCP-Workshop-Guide/README.md

 ![Cluster URL](https://user-images.githubusercontent.com/81570140/182544235-0e885a85-4090-4445-8525-9946e11bd705.png)

-2. From the OCP Web Console, switch from Administrator to Developer view in the left dropdown menu.
+2. From the OCP Web Console, switch from `Administrator` to `Developer` view in the left dropdown menu.

 ![Swap to Developer mode](https://user-images.githubusercontent.com/81570140/182544822-dd8c431f-230b-40e0-94f6-08918c8be719.png)

-3. Afterwards, click on +Add and select `Container images`.
+3. Afterwards, click on `+Add` and select `Container images`.

 ![Add > Container Images](https://user-images.githubusercontent.com/81570140/182545138-42847d19-72f7-4c0d-8bb2-fe98890090b8.png)

-4. We will be deploying from a preloaded image from your environment's internal registry.
-From the dropdowns labeled Project/Image Stream:Tag, select `tools/aaa:latest`
+4. Today for demononstration purposes, we will be deploying from a preloaded image from your environment's internal registry.
+This is to simulate deployment from your own private or public images.
+From the dropdowns labeled Project/Image Stream:Tag, select `tools` / `aaa`: `latest`

 ![Deploy Settings](https://user-images.githubusercontent.com/81570140/182545551-3121b732-828e-4834-af37-b5b2c85d86fb.png)

-5. Proceed with the default options and select `create`.
+5. Default options will prepopulate.
+Take a glance at the options and settings available.
+Without changing the default settings, select `create`.

-6. Switch back to Administrator view in the top left and select Deployments underneath Workloads.
-From here we can confirm that it has been successfully deployed and is running.
-We'll return to this later for HorizontalPodAutoScaling.
+6. Switch back to `Administrator` view in the top left and select `Deployments` underneath `Workloads`.
+From here we can confirm that our new service `aaa` has been successfully deployed and is running successfully.
+Let's give this new service a little time to launch, and we'll return back to it for HorizontalPodAutoscaling.

 ![Service Deployed](https://user-images.githubusercontent.com/81570140/182547205-bde24052-49ab-4963-99ec-b3037206d825.png)

 ## Self-Healing
-Let's take a glance at some of our pods and see the tangible benefits of how OCP self heals.
+Let's take a glance at some of our other pods and see the tangible benefits of how OCP monitors and self heals.
 1. Under `Workloads` select `Pods`.

 ![Pods](https://user-images.githubusercontent.com/81570140/182551796-e0816b75-7164-4639-8bf8-267bab8c31c5.png)

-2. Underneath the `Project:` dropdown menu, select `Tools`.
+2. Underneath the `Project:` dropdown menu, ensure `Tools` is selected.

 ![Tools](https://user-images.githubusercontent.com/81570140/182552138-48aa7189-73b6-42ef-9d8b-0a72d1f9265f.png)